Empowering Postdoctoral Women Through Mentorship: A Spotlight on the UC-Irvine Women in Research Community

 Photo/Figures

-(middle) Flyer from WIR event on the topic of gender equity.
-(Credit: UCI WIR modification of Alamy Stock Photo)
+(Third) Flyer from WIR event on the topic of gender bias.
+(Credit: UCI WIR modification of Alamy stock photo)

 Citation

 J.N.
-Adams, D. Meegan-Kumar, A. Male (2024) Empowering Female Postdocs Through Mentorship: The Origins of the UC-Irvine Women In Research Community.
+Adams, D. Meegan-Kumar, A. Male (2024) Empowering Postdoctoral Women Through Mentorship: A Spotlight on the UC-Irvine Women in Research Community.
 DiverseScholar 15:2

 Jenna N. Adams, Ph.D. is a Postdoctoral Fellow in the Department of Neurobiology and Behavior at UCI and serves on the Organizing Committee for UCI WIR after having completed the program as a postdoctoral mentee.
 Dervla Meegan-Kumar, Ph.D is a Postdoctoral Scholar in the Department of Earth System Science at UCI and serves on the Organizing Committee for UCI WIR after having completed the program as a postdoctoral mentee.
 Alie Male, Ph.D. founded UCI WIR during her time as a Postdoctoral Scholar in the School of Medicine to address an unmet need in early career women in research settings, and currently serves as President of the program.
 Any opinions expressed in this article are solely those of the authors.